ArchiveBox/docs/Home.md

 The archiver produces an output folder `output/` containing an `index.html`, `index.json`, and archived copies of all the sites, organized by timestamp bookmarked.
 It's Powered by [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Chromium and good 'ol `wget`.

-For each sites it saves:

- - wget of site, e.g. `en.wikipedia.org/wiki/Example.html` with .html appended if not present
- - `output.pdf` Printed PDF of site using headless chrome
- - `screenshot.png` 1440x900 screenshot of site using headless chrome
- - `output.html` DOM Dump of the HTML after rendering using headless chrome
- - `archive.org.txt` A link to the saved site on archive.org
- - `warc/` for the html + gzipped warc file <timestamp>.gz
- - `media/` for sites like youtube, soundcloud, etc. (using youtube-dl)
- - `git/` clone of any repository for github, bitbucket, or gitlab links)
- - `index.json` JSON index containing link info and archive details
- - `index.html` HTML index containing link info and archive details (optional fancy or simple index)

 Wget doesn't work on sites you need to be logged into, but chrome headless does, see the [Configuration](#configuration)* section for `CHROME_USER_DATA_DIR`.